 RebelMouse has prioritized page performance not just as a selling point of our platform, but as a company pillar.
 It’s why we outperform competitors on Google’s Core Web Vitals metrics.
 To do this correctly, it takes a lot of optimization to perfect every moment of your site’s load time.
 We’ve done this through a simplified version of code that still allows for ads, videos, and third-party applications to load quickly.

-Our track record of high performance means that we are ready for Google’s potential switch to INP over FID.
-Here are just a few action items already in the works.
+Our track record of high performance means that we’re ready for Google’s switch to INP over FID.

 Get Ahead of the Rest of the Web

-A recent audit from Ahrefs found that only 33% of sites are meeting the Core Web Vitals threshold.
-That number is bound to drop if INP gets implemented as a new metric.
+An audit from Ahrefs found that only 33% of sites are meeting the Core Web Vitals threshold.

 If you’re unsure about how your site is performing against Google’s standards, request a free website health check from us today.
 You can also request a proposal to see if making the switch to a high-performance platform is right for you.